 Due to its bi-national operations, the Authority accounts for transactions in either United States dollars (USD) or Canadian dollars (CAD).
-The Authority translates all Canadian asset and liability accounts at the year end exchange rate, except for property and equipment, which is translated at historical rates in effect in the year of acquisition.
+The Authority translates all Canadian asset and liability accounts at the year-end exchange rate, except for capital assets, which are translated at historical rates in effect in the year of acquisition.
 Revenues and expenses are converted at the average monthly exchange rate for the month in which the transaction occurs.
 Translation gains and losses are included as a component of non-operating revenues (expenses) as a currency remeasurement.